movshov/heart_anomaly/WRITEUP.md

 ```
 You will need to replace <YOUR TRAIN FILE HERE> with whatever file you want to use for your train set and <YOUR TEST FILE HERE> with whatever test file you wish to use.
 K will need to be some integer.
 Ideally only use ODD numbers to avoid a tie.

-An example would be as follows:
+An example with spect-orig files and k being 5 would be as follows:
 ```
 python3 K_Nearest_Neighbor.py -tr spect-orig.train.csv -te spect-orig.test.csv -k 5
 ```
-This code will print the results in the exact same format as previously mentioned above.
+This code will print the results in the exact same format as the Naive Bayesian Learner.

-# Algorithm
+# Results
+The Naive Bayesian Learner ended up producing quite accurate results with some variation of about 3-5 incorrect guesses on the resplit data and a 100% accuracy on orig and the itg datasets.
+The K-Nearest Neighbor proved to be a little more challlenging for me.
+I wasn't able to get it to work 100% correctly.
+It produces acceptable results for the orig set but is not accurate for resplit and itg.
+The algorithm assumes that no hearts are abnormal which we know is not true.
+While this does give me an average of around 70% accuracy it is not ideal.
+This 30% error gap is likely due to some minor error in my algorithm.